 Most of the time, when you see a header on a webpage, it has an ID associated with it.
 You can use the ID to create a link to that section, but that means viewing source code, finding the header element, and appending the ID to the URL before sharing it.
 It doesn't have to be that hard.

 This extension scans the page and generates links for all headers on the page for you, assuming they have an ID or Name assigned.

 - Hover over any header, and an anchor link will appear.

-- Click on the "chain" icon to copy the link to your clipboard.
+- Click on the 🔗 link icon to navigate to that anchor, and to copy the link to your clipboard at the same time.

 If there's no ID or Name in the header tag, it will search any elements nested inside the header tag for the first one with an ID or Name assigned.
 Failing that, it looks at the immediate parent element (i.e. a header nested in a DIV).
 If it still finds nothing, then no link will be generated or shown.

 The source code is available on GitHub.